 Lesson 4 - Equivalent of Four (4) On-Site Clock Hours

-Students work with components, bringing in components from the 3D Warehouse, work with Dynamic Components, bring in Entourage, and work with sections, dimensions, and text to clarify part of the project.
+Students create a roof, work with components, bring in components from the 3D Warehouse, work with Dynamic Components, bring in Entourage, and work with sections, dimensions, and text to clarify part of the project.